chpill/chpill.github.io/en/posts/getting-a-feel-for-closeables.md

 It should print `The server is live: Counter: 43` in your REPL (among other log statements).
 That is well and good, but if you try to access [http://localhost:54321](http://localhost:54321) from your browser, you'll see that the server is not actually running anymore.
-As explained in the [original article][1], once the function we pass to `run-with-webserver` returns, the opened resources are released.
+As explained in the [Maciej's article][1], once the function we pass to `run-with-webserver` returns, the opened resources are released.
 In order to keep the server running indefinitely, we can use [`.join` on the Jetty Server][6].